MANTRA – A group program for male survivors of torture and rape

 MANTRA is a project developed for refugee men who have survived multiple traumas, including torture, sexual violence and rape.

 Experiencing and witnessing torture, sexual violence and rape is pervasive in many refugee populations.
-A desire for power & dominance underpins these acts of acts of systematic violence that are also used as a strategy to demoralise, terrorise and control.
+A desire for power and dominance underpins these acts of acts of systematic violence that are also used as a strategy to demoralise, terrorise and control.
 In men these acts of violence are under reported.
-Shame & stigma are possible barriers to seeking help.
+Shame and stigma are possible barriers to seeking help.
 This increases vulnerability and could also lead to re-victimisation.

 Mantra was developed as a forum where participants share their experiences, explore issues and reflect on pathways to healing from their multiple traumas including torture, sexual violence and rape.
 Participants may also discuss issues that are related to their worries about their appeal for protection and uncontrollable fears about the safety of family overseas.